axonops/async-python-cassandra/README.md

 This library provides true async/await support, enabling:

-- **Better Performance**: Handle thousands of concurrent queries efficiently
+- **Non-blocking Operations**: Prevents your async application from freezing during database queries
-- **Lower Resource Usage**: No thread pool overhead
+- **Framework Compatibility**: Works naturally with FastAPI, aiohttp, and other async frameworks
-- **Seamless Integration**: Works naturally with FastAPI, aiohttp, and other async frameworks
+- **Clean Async Code**: Use async/await syntax throughout your application
-- **Proper Backpressure**: Async operations allow better control over concurrency
+- **Better Concurrency Management**: Leverage the event loop for handling concurrent requests

 See our [Architecture Overview](docs/architecture.md) for technical details, or learn more about [What This Wrapper Actually Solves (And What It Doesn't)](docs/why-async-wrapper.md#what-this-wrapper-actually-solves-and-what-it-doesnt).